webplatform/docs/css/properties/box-shadow/index.md

 }}
 }}
 {{Notes_Section
-|Usage=The ‘box-shadow’ property attaches one or more drop-shadows to the box.
-The property is a comma-separated list of shadows, each specified by 2-4 length values, an optional color, and an optional ‘inset’ keyword.
-Omitted lengths are 0; omitted colors are a UA-chosen color.

-An outer box-shadow casts a shadow as if the border-box of the element were opaque.
+|Usage=An outer box-shadow casts a shadow as if the border-box of the element were opaque.
 The shadow is drawn outside the border edge only: it is clipped inside the border-box of the element.

 An inner box-shadow casts a shadow as if everything outside the padding edge were opaque.
 The inner shadow is drawn inside the padding edge only: it is clipped outside the padding box of the element.